MikheyevLab/ecology-textbook/book/content/phase_space.md

 For an example ofnding equilibria and stability, consider two competing species with intrinsic growth rates $r_{1} = 1.2$ and $r_{2} = 0.8$.
 Let each species inhibit itself in such a way that $s_{1,1} = -1$ and $s_{2,2} = -1$, let Species 2 inhibit Species 1 more strongly than it inhibits itself, with $s_{1,2} = -1.2$, and let Species 1 inhibit Species 2 less strongly than it inhibits itself, with $s_{2,1} = -0.5$.
 These conditions are summarized in {numref}`Box %s <box_10_2>` for reference.
 The question is, what are the equilibria in this particular competitive system, and what will their stability be?

 First, there is an equilibrium at the origin $(0,0)$ in these systems, where both species are extinct.
 This is sometimes called the "trivial equilibrium," and it may or may not be stable.
-From Table 10.1, the eigenvalues of the equilibrium at the origin are $r1$ and $r2$&mdash;in this case 1.2 and 0.8.
+From {numref}`Table %s <table_10_1>`, the eigenvalues of the equilibrium at the origin are $r1$ and $r2$&mdash;in this case 1.2 and 0.8.
 These are both positive, so from the rules for eigenvalues in {numref}`Box %s <box_10_1>`, the equilibrium at the origin in this case is unstable.
 If no individuals of either species exist in an area, none will arise.
 But if any individuals of either species somehow arrive in the area, or if both species arrive, the population will increase.
 This equilibrium is thus unstable.
 It is shown in the phase space diagram of {numref}`Figure %s <fig_10_11>`, along with the other equilibria in the system.

 ```{figure} ../img/fig_10_11.png
 ---